dotnet/runtime/docs/design/features/source-generator-pinvokes.md

 ## Design

 Using Source Generators is focused on integrating with existing `DllImportAttribute` practices from an invocation point of view (i.e. callsites should not need to be updated).
-The idea behind Source Generators is that code for some scenarios can be precomputed using user declared types and logic thus avoiding the need to generator code at runtime.
+The idea behind Source Generators is that code for some scenarios can be precomputed using user declared types, metadata, and logic thus avoiding the need to generate code at runtime.

 **Goals**

-* Allow P/Invoke interop evolution independently on runtime.
+* Allow P/Invoke interop evolution independently of runtime.
 * High performance: No reflection at runtime, compatible in an AOT scenario.

 **Non-Goals**